Evidence based approaches to workforce wellbeing

 - Poor mental health in the NHS equates to £1,794- £2,174 per employee per year, according to HEE’s Staff and Learners’ Mental Wellbeing Report, 2019 (PDF)

-Outline of health and wellbeing in the NHS workforce
+Health and wellbeing in the NHS workforce

 There has been a plethora of research, studies and reports outlining the state of health and wellbeing for the NHS workforce, and making recommendations for change and improvement.
 Here are three seminal reports exploring wellbeing in the NHS: